michaelsternberg/atrviz/README.md

 ## Acknowledgements
   * Thanks to Charles Mangin for sharing his Apple II disk visualization process.
 Information is available at https://web.archive.org/web/20180819020429/http://retroconnector.com/disk-images-edd/
   * Thanks to Kevin Savitz for thinking of and championing the *need* for such a tool.
   * Thanks to Rob McMullin for testing and feedback.
+  * Thaknks to ChoccyHobNob for creating and sharing tha Atari font used in the labeling. https://github.com/ChoccyHobNob/EightBit-Atari-Fonts